Ambattur Assembly constituency

 Ambattur is a state assembly constituency in Tamil Nadu, India that was newly formed after the 2008 constituency delimitation.
 Its State Assembly Constituency number is 8.
-Located in Chennai district, it consists of a portion of Ambattur taluk and part of Chennai corporation.
+Located in Chennai district, it consists of Ambattur taluk and part of Chennai corporation.
 It is included in Sriperumbudur Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.